Roy Dias … © Getty Images

 However, Sri Lanka’s debut had been impactful, and Roy Dias had been revealed to the world as a batsman of the top league.

 It would be quite accurate to say that Dias started with a bang and continued in the same vein for a couple of years.
 Sri Lanka, though, did not progress as fruitfully.

-After the inaugural Test, Dias toured Pakistan, scoring 53 in Karachi, 98 in Faisalabad and 109 in Lahore in the three Tests.
+After the inaugural Test, Dias toured Pakistan, scoring 53 in Karachi, 98 in Faisalabad and 109 in Lahore in the 3 Tests.
 Yet, Sri Lanka lost the series 0-2.

-Moving to India, he hit 60 and 97 in the only Test at Chennai, and scored two centuries in the One-Day Internationals.
+Moving to India, he hit 60 and 97 in the only Test at Chennai, and scored 2 centuries in the One-Day Internationals.

-At this stage, he had played five Test matches, with at least a half century in each, having 529 runs to his credit at 52.90 with one century and five half centuries.
+At this stage, he had played 5 Tests, with at least a half century in each, having 529 runs to his credit at 52.90 with one century and 5 half-centuries.

 Watching him at the wicket was a delight, the compact technique and the fluent timing.His driving through the off-side was a special treat – where along with Zaheer Abbas and Dilip Vengsarkar he added a third dimension of subcontinental elegance.
 With Duleep Mendis, he formed the bulwark of the early Sri Lankan line-up around which the rest of the batting revolved.